ais-dotnet/Ais.Net.Receiver/README.md

 ## Project Sponsor

-This project is sponsored by [endjin](https://endjin.com), a UK based Microsoft Gold Partner for Cloud Platform, Data Platform, Data Analytics, DevOps, and is also a Power BI Partner.
+This project is sponsored by [endjin](https://endjin.com), a UK based Microsoft Gold Partner for Cloud Platform, Data Platform, Data Analytics, DevOps, and a Power BI Partner.

 For more information about our products and services, or for commercial support of this project, please [contact us](https://endjin.com/contact-us).

-If you are interested in the Microsoft Azure Platform, subscribe to our free weekly newsletter [Azure Weekly](https://azureweekly.info).
-If you are interested in Power BI, please subscribe to our free weekly newsletter [Power BI Weekly](https://powerbiweekly.info).
+We produce two free weekly newsletters; [Azure Weekly](https://azureweekly.info) for all things about the Microsoft Azure Platform, and [Power BI Weekly](https://powerbiweekly.info).

 Keep up with everything that's going on at endjin via our [blog](https://blogs.endjin.com/), follow us on [Twitter](https://twitter.com/endjin), or [LinkedIn](https://www.linkedin.com/company/1671851/)